Our History

 Media Director

-Ken has 20 years of experience in TV programming and branded-content development, including as lead editor and director ofphotography on the Emmy award-winning World of Adventure Sports, on NBC.
-He has also worked in Web site development and computer-network infrastructure.
-Ken was in Vail, Colo., working primarily in the televised action sports industry, before moving to Portland, Maine, in 2010.
-His work has included projects with Red Bull, GoPro, Subaru and Jeep.
+Ken has more than 20 years of experience in television programming and branded-content development, including serving as lead editor and director of photography for the Emmy Award–winning World of Adventure Sports on NBC.
+His background also includes work in website development and computer-network infrastructure.